Our Board of Directors is responsible for the strategic direction of the Central Remedial Clinic, including:

 In addition to the Board of Directors, a group of members attend the CRC’s Annual General Meeting.

-Carol Ann Casey is Managing Director of CA Compliance specialising in HR compliance, independent investigations, complaint management and governance services.
+Carol Ann Casey is Managing Director of CA Compliance specialising in independent investigations, governance and HR compliance services.

 Concurrently Carol Ann holds the statutory office as the Independent Adjudicator of the Law Society of Ireland where she impartially examines the Law Society’s handling of complaints and compensation fund claims and can recommend changes to the Law Society to maintain the highest standards.

-In addition, Carol Ann recently founded WBR Limited that specialises in the protected reporting of alleged wrongdoings in businesses, independent investigations and adjudications.
+In addition, Carol Ann founded WBR Limited that specialises in the protected reporting of alleged wrongdoings in businesses, independent investigations and adjudications.